 The best bet is to call for a free consultation to see what we can do for you.

 Advantages of our New Construction Loans

 In the real estate market, obtaining funding is key to getting ahead and capitalizing on opportunities.
 With Norfolk Capital’s hard money new construction loans, we can close much faster in comparison to a traditional lender that can take months to approve your loan application.
 While traditional lenders focus heavily on credit and prior financing history to determine eligibility, hard money lenders like Norfolk Capital use a range of criteria such as real estate investment experience and others to make a decision on funding your project.
-An important note to keep in mind is that for new construction loans in Boston, being an experienced real estate investor is a key requirement.
+An important note to keep in mind is that for new construction loans, being an experienced real estate investor is a key requirement.

 New Constrution Loans Frequently Asked Questions